danwing/cidfi/draft-wing-cidfi.md

-The client determines if the local network provides CIDFI service by issuing a query to the local DNS server for _cidfi-aware.cidfi.arpa. with the SVCB resource record type (64)
+The client determines if the local network provides CIDFI service by issuing a query to the local DNS server for "_cidfi-aware.cidfi.arpa." with the SVCB resource record type (64)
 {{I-D.ietf-dnsop-svcb-https}}.

+Alernatively, the client determines that a local network is CIDFI-capable if the client receives an explicit signal from the network, e.g., via a dedicated DHCP option or a 3GPP PCO (Protocol Configuration Option) Information Element.
+An example of explicit signal would be a DHCPv6 option or DHCPv4 sub-option that that is returned as part of {{?RFC7839}}.

-If this succeeds, processing skips to
+If the discovery succeeds, the client follows the processing in
 {{client-authorizes}}.

-If discovery failed it indicates the local network does not support CIDFI and processing stops.
+If discovery failed (i.e., the client concludes that the local network does not support CIDFI), the processing stops.

 ## Client Authorizes CIDFI Network Elements {#client-authorizes}

-The SVCB response from the previous step in {{discovery}} will contain one or more CNEs.
+The response from the previous step in {{discovery}} will contain one or more CNEs.

-The client authorizes each of the CNEs using its local policy.
+The client authorizes each of the CNEs using a local policy.
 This policy is implementation specific.
-An example implementation might have the user authorize their ISP's CIDFI server (e.g., allow cidfi.example.net if the user's ISP is configured as example.net).
+An implementation example might have the users authorize their ISP's CIDFI server (e.g., allow "cidfi.example.net" if a user's ISP is configured with "example.net").
 Similarly, if none of the CNEs are recognized by the client, the client might silently avoid using CIDFI on that network.

 After authorizing that subset of CNEs, the